 Now for the fun part!

-Now that the tedious part of signing up for Google Analytics and installing your tracking code is over, you’re ready to sit back with your cup of coffee and track the numbers.
+Now that you’ve finished signing up for Google Analytics for nonprofits and installing your tracking code, you’re ready to sit back with your cup of coffee and track the numbers.
 This truly is the fun part!
 It can be a bit addictive to watch your efforts play out in real time.
 But what can your nonprofit do with all that data?
-Well, quite a lot.
 Here are some basic things to monitor that’ll be useful for any nonprofit.

 Is the purpose of your website to raise money?
 To encourage community volunteers to register for an event?
 Do you really want people to view your new campaign video?
 As a nonprofit marketer, one of your first steps should be to identify your most important website goal(s).
 Then, create a goal in Analytics.
 Once you set up a goal, you can track your conversions–or how many people have completed your goal—to see if your efforts are working.
 For example, you might want to use a goal to track your donations.
 You’ll then receive a conversion for every person who donates.
 By tracking these metrics, you can start determining the effectiveness of your marketing efforts.